 Most Common Stroke Side Effects, Challenges, and Solutions

 When a stroke affects your ability to control your muscles, it’s common to develop balance issues.
 There are some rehab exercises that you can do to help restore the muscles on your affected side.
 These exercises muscles will make your muscles stronger, which will help your overall balance.
+This is a great gift for a stroke patient.

 These basic dumbells will help you gain upper body strength.
 The individual should start at 1 pound and gradually move up.
-Resistance training not only builds strength, but it can also help burns calories, increase energy levels, protect bone health, and improve mood.
+Resistance training not only builds strength, but it can also help burn calories, increase energy levels, protect bone health, and improve mood.

 Poor Muscle Control on Both Sides of the Body